Quiz - how well do you understand your lease?

 - act on any recommendations in the assessment, such as keeping escape routes clear or providing fire extinguishers

-If you don’t do this, you could face an unlimited fine and up to two years in prison.
+If you do not carry out a fire risk assessment you could face an unlimited fine and/or up to 2 years in prison.

 More information you might find useful: